hackerbay/Employee-Handbook/engineering/code-review/README.md

 ## Few basics.
 - `console.log` is a very bad idea.
 Never push this in.
 If you're using this for debugging - please stop doing that and use a standard debugger instead.
 - Never push commented code in.
 Comments are fine, commented code is not.
+- Always use `SVG` for icons because it scales really really well.
+Never use `PNG, GIF, JPEGS`.

 ## General
 - If you're new to Code base.
 Ask your manager for a quick walk-through.
 Before you ask for this.
 Make sure Codebase and the project is installed on your system and is running properly.